JasonHiebel/latex.makefile/README.md

 There are three primary targets defined.

-- default -- Compiles the document and converts the result to a PDF file.
+- *default*: Compiles the document and converts the result to a PDF file.

-- display -- Displays the compiled document in a standard PDF viewer.
+- *display*: Displays the compiled document in a standard PDF viewer.
 Linux uses Evince and Mac OSX uses the system specified default (likely Preview).

-- clean --  The quintessential target.
+- *clean*:  The quintessential target.
 Removes the obj/ folder and thus removes and generated files.

 ## Customization ##